ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 <hr />

-## Installing RavenDB using the Setup Wizard
+## Installing RavenDB Using the Setup Wizard

 1. Extract the zip/tar file to a directory of your choice.

 2. In <strong>Windows</strong>, use the `Start.cmd` script.
 In <strong>Linux</strong>, use the `start.sh` script.
-This will run RavenDB in an initial setup mode and redirect you to the Setup Wizard in the browser.
+This will run RavenDB in an initial setup mode and redirect you to the Setup Wizard in your browser.

 3. Follow this [detailed walk through](setup-wizard) to complete the wizard successfully.

 <hr />

-## Installing RavenDB manually on Windows/Linux/Mac
+## Installing RavenDB Manually on Windows/Linux/Mac

 1. Extract the zip/tar file to a directory of your choice.